top of page

 1974: Multifold International acquisition

-IPBM concluded the acquisition of multifold international, that had been manufacturinf material handling equipment since 1953.
+IPBM concluded the acquisition of multifold international, that had been manufacturing material handling equipment since 1953.
 Multifold's line of semi-automatic and fully automatic pre-feeders and packers stood out to us as by far the best available at the time.
 This, and their exceptional performance when paired with IPBM sealers informed our decision to acquire the company in August of 1974, maximizing the efficiency and unity of our products.

 2003: Our move to Geneva

 The Year of IPBM's 100th anniversary saw a significant restructuring of the company.
 Our headquarters were moved to Geneva (Switzerland) as a result of our acquisition by the Geneva branch of IPBM, now responsible for coordinating world-wide manufacturing and sales, while also delegating specific markets outside of Europe to our partners in China and the United-States.
-Now known as The International Paper Box Machine Company.SA, the company officially became a swiss business in October of 2003.
+Now known as The International Paper Box Machine SA, the company officially became a Swiss business in October of 2003.

 2008: Leary x IPBMCO